odoublewen/olidb/README.md

 Introduction
 ============

-OliDB is a Flask-based oligonucleotide database for labs to create and organize complex RT-PCR primers.
+OliDB is a Django-based oligonucleotide database for labs to create and organize complex RT-PCR primers.

+Deployment is provided via Docker and docker-compose.

 Setup
 =====

-Vagrant provisioning is complete, so assuming you have vagrant installed on your system, setting up a dev instance of OliDB should be as simple as:
+Assuming you have Docker installed on your system, setting up a dev instance of OliDB should be as simple as:

 1. git clone git@github.com:odoublewen/olidb.git
 2. cd olidb